Estimated reading time: 9 minutes

 Meet and greet in a controlled manner.

-One of the biggest rewards a dog can get is the chance to be able to run off lead and explore.
-Part of this will involve meeting and greeting other dogs, so ensuring this is a positive experience is important.
+One of the biggest rewards a dog can receive is the chance to run off the lead and explore.
+Part of this will involve meeting and greeting other dogs, so it is important to ensure this is a positive experience.

 Before approaching any dog with your excitable puppy, it is best to ask the owners to ensure it is okay.
 Not all dogs like an excited and bouncy puppy coming up to them – especially older dogs.

-If it is fine to approach, do so for a short time so it is a positive experience for your puppy.
+If it is fine to approach, do so briefly so it is a positive experience for your puppy.

-When out on walks, you may come across dogs with a yellow jumper or coat, which is part of the “Give me space” campaign and should be respected and allowed to have space.
-And you may find that your puppy gets growled out, which will be scary for the pup.
+When out on walks, you may come across dogs with yellow jumpers or coats.
+These dogs are part of the “Give me space” campaign and should be respected and allowed to have space.
+You may also find that your puppy gets growled out, which will be scary for the pup.

 Using a long line during training.

-Sometimes, our dog will be too excited to come back to you, especially when playing.
-One thing to try (which usually works for me) is to run quickly in the other direction, and it is almost guaranteed that your puppy will be curious about the strange game you are playing and come running after you.
+Sometimes, our dog is too excited to come back to us, especially when playing.
+One thing to try (which usually works for me) is to run quickly in the other direction.
+It is almost guaranteed that your puppy will be curious about the strange game you are playing and come running after you.

 The trick with recall is to be the most exciting thing in the park.
 As a result, they want to return to you.